Parkers145/ThreefoldDeployerManual/applicationhowto/umbrel.md

 - 7.)
 Once the seed phrase is confirmed, you will be prompted to create a password for the new wallet.
 - 8.)
 Enter a strong password and click "Save"

-The new wallet will appear in the "Accounts" tab, and you will be able to use it to interact with the Polkadot network, this is a great option if you already have an exsisting stellar wallet.
+The new wallet will appear in the "Accounts" tab, and you will be able to use it to interact with the Polkadot network, this is a great option if you already have an existing stellar wallet.

 Note: It is important to keep your seed phrase and password safe and secure, as anyone with access to them will be able to access and control your funds.
   </details>